 Bill wanted to make a wine simply to drink and enjoy.
 Named "Clarissa" his wife Dawn's middle name, this Bordeaux blend is wonderful alone or will enhance the flavors in a wide variety of different foods.

-Clarissa was designed by Bill to complement medium-soft foods that include some of the mid-strength spices like cloves, garlic, anchovy, onion, mustard, etc.
+Clarissa was designed to complement medium-soft foods that include some of the mid-strength spices like cloves, garlic, anchovy, onion, mustard, etc.